-Leicester is a city set within the county of Leicestershire which is in the East Midlands of England.
-It is officially the largest city in this area and is a little over 73 square kilometers.
-A cosmopolitan city, it is rich in both culture and diversity and for hundreds of years has attracted different races and nationalities.
+Leicester is a diverse city set within the county of Leicestershire which is in the East Midlands of England.
+It is officially the largest city in this area with an expanding population.
+It is a cosmopolitan city which is rich in both culture and diversity and for hundreds of years has attracted different races and nationalities.

 This wonderful city that spans over 2000 years is full of hidden surprises.
 Set in the midst of one of England's most attractive counties, it is surrounded by pretty villages and rolling countryside.

-Looking for a Career in Leicester?
-We are hosting a careers fair on Thursday 18th August & Thursday 27th October.
+Looking for a new Job or Career in Leicester?
+We are hosting a careers fair on Wednesday 20th September.
 Find out more here!